Boxing is at the heart of our work with young people, and its unique qualities enable us to transform young lives.

 The sport also reduces anxiety through improved regulation of cortisol, the stress hormone.
 Finally, boxing can manage anger issues by providing a physical release in a safe, controlled environment.

-We use boxing to improve young people’s self-esteem and self-confidence, building blocks for making changes to how they think and behave.
+We use boxing to improve young people’s self-esteem and self-confidence, the building blocks for making changes to how they think and behave.
 As fitness and boxing skills increase, young people feel better about themselves and their abilities.
 More often than not, young people start their programme with their head down and finish it standing tall.

 We use boxing as a vehicle for young people to make emotional and behavioural changes.
 Boxing helps young people to clear their mind and open it up to new possibilities.
 Gaps between physical activities present natural opportunities for us to weave in personal development activities, such as mentoring, psychological education, therapy and careers support.